 MEF4CAP is a H2020 project with the main purpose of delivering an innovation agenda and roadmap for future monitoring of EU agriculture Policy.
 The Common Agricultural Policy (CAP) post 2020 is targeted towards a wider range of objectives covering broader domains such as social, environmental, and economic sustainability in agriculture and rural areas.
 This fact implies that new data sources are required to measure the effects and performance of the Policy.
-Up to date, the main information sources in order to monitor and verify how well the CAP objectives have been reached are the applications by farmers for CAP payments (through the Integrated Administration and Control System - IACS) and data from national statistical agencies (e.g. Eurostat and the Farm Accountancy Data Network - FADN).
+Up to date, the main information sources in order to monitor and verify how well the CAP objectives have been reached are the applications by farmers for CAP payments (through the Integrated Administration and Control System - IACS) and retrieved data from national statistical agencies (e.g. Eurostat and the Farm Accountancy Data Network - FADN).

 Given the new policy needs, an increase in the number and type of indicators is expected.
-New indicators have been identified, developed and tested to adapt to these new policy needs.
-More data will be required to adequately measure sustainability; therefore, it is vital to consider whether it is possible to utilise existing data sources more efficiently, avoiding duplication and potentially allowing scope for collection of new types of data, e.g. measures of social sustainability and well-being.
-In order to make the future system cost-effective and limit the administrative burden on farmers, future monitoring and evaluation of the CAP will depend on a framework that is grounded in digitalisation, following the trends occurring in the agriculture sector.
+New indicators have been identified, developed, and tested to adapt to the new policy needs.
+More data will be required to adequately measure sustainability; therefore, it is vital to consider whether it is possible to utilise existing data sources more efficiently, avoiding duplication and potentially allowing scope for collection of new types of data, e.g., measuring of social sustainability and well-being.
+To make the future system cost-effective and limit the administrative burden on farmers, future monitoring and evaluation of the CAP will depend on a framework that is grounded in digitalisation, following the trends occurring in the agriculture sector.
 To this end, digital data from advanced data capturing methods - mainly ICT based mechanisms - will become essential.

-WP2 of the MEF4CAP project focuses on Information and Communication Technological (ICT) developments in relation to the agricultural sector.
-The main objective is to review and assess current and new technologies that are widely utilised or provide a potential benefit for data capturing and data processing directly or indirectly related with the new CAP monitoring and evaluation objectives.
+WP2 of the MEF4CAP project focuses on Information and Communications Technological (ICT) developments in relation to the agricultural sector.
+The main objective is to review and assess current and new technologies that are widely utilised or provide a potential benefit for data capturing and processing directly or indirectly related with the new CAP monitoring and evaluation objectives.
 There are various ongoing efforts in the ICT domain in the context of agriculture, sometimes occurring in parallel, aiming to solve common challenges.
 The work of WP2 aims to support the identification and categorisation of technological solutions and trends with a clear potential or even a proven track record that can be exploited for addressing the data needs of the monitoring and evaluation frameworks for the agricultural and related policies.

 This deliverable, D2.3 "Identified new technological opportunities from collaboration with EU projects and initiatives", is the second deliverable of WP2 and documents the work conducted in the context of Task 2.2 "Continuous monitoring and collaboration with EU projects and initiatives to review and assess new technological opportunities".
 The scope of this document is to identify emerging ICT solutions and methodologies that can be potentially useful and that can be directly or indirectly exploited towards the digitisation of monitoring and evaluation frameworks for the future CAP.
 This work was done at an early stage of the project, through the establishment of collaboration channels with the most prominent EU projects in this domain.
-To document this, all the results of the liaison activities are presented with which the most advanced technological approaches currently in the research and development phase are evaluated.
-The recorded outcomes from these initiatives will be combined with outcomes from deliverable D2.1 "Landscape of agri-food ICT technologies within EU" in order to construct D2.2 "Best practices on the adoption of ICT agricultural technological solutions".